bottleofench/bottleofench/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my plugins for Spigot servers.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java and Python.
 - 😄 Pronouns: he/him.